barryclark/jekyll-now/_posts/2015-12-31-Hello-World.md

 title: Hello World!
 ---

-This is my first Blog :)
+This is my first Blog on weizhoutang.com:)
 Good Bye to 2015 and Say Hello to 2016.